A child's funeral

 Arranging a child’s funeral

-As parents ourselves, we have made a commitment to carry out the funeral arrangements for children up to the age of 16 without making a charge.
+As parents ourselves, we have made a commitment to carry out the arrangements for a child’s funeral up to the age of 16 without making a charge.
 Rosedale Funeral Home is here to guide you through the funeral arrangement process and help you every step of the way.
 There is no right or wrong way to be feeling.
 Everyone is different.
 Try to take your time in making decisions and choices and don’t be afraid to think things through and change your mind.

 Our commitment includes the following: